davestewart/davestewart-content/content/bio/index.md

 <MediaVideo src="https://youtube.com/embed/HaDJuB5ODnY" width="560" height="315" />

-Moving from developer to consumer / business tools is an interesting one; I've only recently started on this road so it's too early to make any predictions, but [Control Space](https://controlspace.app) has recently gone into public Beta  🥳.
+Moving from developer to consumer/business tools is an interesting one; I've only recently started on this road so it's too early to make any predictions, but [Control Space](https://controlspace.app) has recently gone into public Beta  🥳.

 ## Contact